The video link is at the bottom of the page.

 6. Summary: Speculation About The Times We Live In

-• Jesus’ prophecy was that false prophets and christs would rise in the generation following His death and resurrection.
+• Jesus’ prophecy was that false prophets and christs would rise in the generation after His death and resurrection.

-• The apostles wrote in the epistles that false prophets and Christs came in the generation following Jesus’ prophecy.
+• The apostles wrote in the epistles that false prophets and Christs appeared in the generation after Jesus’ prophecy.

-• Non-biblical historical writings confirm that false christs and prophets did exactly as Jesus prophesied would happen.
+• Non-Biblical historical writings confirm that false christs and prophets did exactly as Jesus prophesied they would.

-• There is no reason to quote Matthew 24:4-34 as a means to fulfil some rhetoric about false christs and prophets today.
+• There is no reason to quote Matthew 24:4-34 as a means to support some rhetoric about false christs and prophets today.

-• Now, of course, there will be false Christs and false prophets, but that does not signify the end of the world.
+• Of course, there will be false Christs and false prophets today, but that doesn’t mean the end of the world.

-• In Wars and Rumours of Wars, we find that Jesus’ prophecy of wars and rumours of wars was completely fulfilled in one generation from Christ and that wars have actually been decreasing over time, not increasing as some would try to make us believe.
+In Wars and Rumours of Wars, we see that Jesus’ prophecy of wars and rumours of wars was completely fulfilled within one generation after Christ, and that wars have been decreasing over time, not increasing as some try to make us believe.

 Video teaching on this subject